 So, who is really loving the new updated version of Tania with the addition of the slash pockets, but you already own the older version and don’t want to have to purchase another?
-Good news is – you don’t have to if you don’t want to!
+The good news is – you don’t have to if you don’t want to!
 The updated version is awesome and also includes the new sizing.
 But if you’re happy with the old sizing, you can easily add the pockets yourself.
-And I’m going to show you how!
+And I’m going to show you how to add and remove pockets!
 I promise it is super easy.

 Just note that there is no one correct size and shape for your pocket, necessarily.
 So all measurements I include below are approximate.
 Use your best judgement and use this as a guide.

 On the other hand, if you have the updated pattern and would like to omit the pockets, I’ll show you how easy it is to remove pockets from the new pattern.

 Adding pockets to the old Tania culottes pattern

 Let’s start drawing our pocket shape.
 Working on the front pattern piece, measure down approx. 12 inches along the side and mark.

 Again, this is approximate.
 I’m working with a size XS (0 on the new pattern).
 You can make your pocket size as big or small as you’d like.

 Now along the waistline, measure in approx. 4.5″ and mark.